Most questions about the site are answered in our FAQs below. If you cannot find

-When you are signed in to Pulse Learning, go to the welcome box on the home page and click 'Edit profile'.
-Or click here to go to your profile.
+When you are signed in to Pulse Learning, click on your name on the top left then 'Edit profile'.
+Alternatively, click here once signed in.

-A year's full premium membership to Pulse Learning costs just £79 (plus VAT).
-Don't forget that this is a legitimate tax-deductible expense for GPs so the true cost to you is significantly less (especially if you are a higher-rate taxpayer).
+A year's full premium membership to Pulse Learning costs jut £89 (plus VAT).
+Don't forget that this is a legitimate tax-deductible expense for GPs.

 The modules on Pulse Learning are tailored to meet the learning needs of UK GPs.
 But anyone can become a member, and all the content is based on current, evidence-based clinical guidance, both UK and international and will be relevant to any clinician working in primary health care.

-Alternatively you can see the latest clinical modules displayed on the home page, or you can search for a particular module by topic or keyword.
-Or you may want to look at the modules in a particular clinical area by clicking on the relevant topic in the Browse Topics list that appears on the homepage.
+Alternatively, you can see the latest clinical modules displayed on the home page, or you can search for a particular module by topic or keyword.
+Or you may want to look at the modules in a particular clinical area by clicking on the relevant topic in the 'CPD modules' page.